-The event’s second edition took place in August 2018 (yes, I’m behind on writing this up!) at the grand Vila Vipolže, showcasing the wines of 13 participating producers to an impressive group of some 50 international and domestic journalists, sommeliers and wine professionals.
+The event’s second edition took place in August 2018 at the grand Vila Vipolže, showcasing the wines of 13 participating producers to an impressive group of some 50 international and domestic journalists, sommeliers and wine professionals.

 While the selection criteria for the producers was a bit opaque, there was certainly ample variety on hand, from up and coming boutique producers such as Kristian Keber, to well-known names such as Marjan Simčič, Radikon and Gravner, up to the huge Klet Brda cooperative (400 growers, 1000 hectares, 6 million litres produced annually).
 The inclusion of some producers in the Italian part of Collio (AKA Brda) was very welcome – a sign of the increased recognition that this cross-border region really ought to be treated as a whole, despite the inconvenient national border running through its centre.